 Trails on both rims of the distinctly V-shaped gorge lead down to the river, and the descent is always steep.
 The Cabin Trail, on the west rim, drops almost 1,000 feet in 3/4 of a mile.
 The Linville Gorge Trail is the major connecting trail.
 It parallels the river on its west side for about 12 miles.
 On the west rim, seven trails descend from the access road SR-1238 (the Kistler Memorial Highway) to the Linville Gorge Trail.
 On the east rim, three trails lead from Forest Road 210 to the river, and only one of these, Spence Ridge, receives regular use and is likely to be clear of downed trees.
 Trails also lead from Forest Road 210 to Table Rock and Hawksbill Mountains, two of the most distinctive peaks in the southern Appalachians.

-On the south side of Linville Gorge is Lake James State Park.
+On the south side of Linville Gorge is Lake James State Park and the spectacular views from Shortoff Mountain.

 Looking toward Hawksbill Mountain (right) from Wiseman's View